emmanuelkamala/WeatherApp/README.md

   git clone https://github.com/emmanuelkamala/weatherapp.git

   cd WeatherApp

+  Run: 'npm install', to install all the dependencies

+  Run: 'npm run dev', to compile the files, and start localserver

+  visit: localhost:8080 on the browser

 After if you want to do any changes please create new branch, after changes open pull request.
 Happy coding!